 Curve Card Rewards

-Frustratingly Curve Card Rewards are limited for a period of 3 months and only available to new customers.
+Frustratingly Curve card Rewards are limited for a period of 3 months and only available to new customers.
 In the first 3 months you’ll receive 1% cashback on three retailers of your choice.
-There are currently over 50 retailers (full list found here) with outlets of particular note for Thrifty Points readers including Marriott International Hotels and Virgin Experiences.
+There are currently over 50 retailers (full list found here).
+Outlets of particular note for Thrifty Points readers include Marriott International Hotels and Virgin Experiences.
 Curve Rewards with the premium card can be earned across 6 retailers as opposed to the 3 retailers for the free card.

-Like all fin-techs, the team at Curve are continuous pushing boundaries and 2019 won’t be an exception.
+Like all fin-techs, the team at Curve are continuously pushing boundaries and 2019 won’t be an exception.
 Key developments for 2019 include:

-- Metal Curve Card: The Curve Metal is expected to be launched in early 2019 and will provide the first metal Curve Card.
+- Metal Curve card: The Curve Metal is expected to be launched in early 2019 and will provide the first metal Curve card.
 The Curve Metal comes with additional features including 1% cashback, unlimited fee-free American Express spending, intra-bank FX rate, gadget insurance, international travel insurance and collision damage waiver insurance.
 Initially the card will be marketed within the UK and rolled out across the EEA in due course.
-There is currently no mention of how much the card will cost but I guessing it wont be cheap….
+There is currently no mention of how much the card will cost but I’m guessing it won’t be cheap…

 With limited competition there is currently no direct Curve alternative.
-I suspect it won’t be long until a similar provider pops up however with over 300,000 users Curve has done an excellent job of gaining market share.
-So at present the only Curve Card alternative is lugging your various credit and debit cards around with you…
+I suspect it won’t be long until a similar provider pops up.
+With over 300,000 users, Curve has done an excellent job of gaining market share.
+So at present the only Curve card alternative is lugging your various credit and debit cards around with you…

 Curve Card Promo Code